Estimote/iOS-Fleet-Management-SDK/README.md

 <img src="images/temperature.png" alt="Temerature" width="230">
 <img src="images/notify_demo.png" alt="Notify Demo" width="230">

-## Technical overview
+## Client part technical overview

 The SDK requires iOS 7+, as it depends on the CoreLocation's support for iBeacon first introduced in iOS 7.
-The feature set of this Estimote SDK is divided into two parts: *Client* and *Utility*.
+The feature set of this Estimote SDK is divided into two parts: **Client** and **Utility**.

-### Client

 **Client** part is dedicated to be used inside your publicly distributed applications featuring Estimote Beacons or Nearables integration.
 It helps you work with Apple iBeacon objects, adding some useful functionality like filtering, ranged object limitation or combining beacons from few regions into one callback.